rndum/rndum.github.io/README.md

-This is a personal site in the style of karpathy.ai.
-Built using Jekyll and custom CSS.
+This is a personal site built using Jekyll and custom CSS.